Brandon1138/keystone/docs/ADR.md

 ## Conclusion

 The UI redesign significantly improves the application's visual appeal and usability while establishing a foundation for consistent styling across all future components.
 By adopting shadcn-inspired design principles and replacing emojis with proper icons, we've created a more professional, cohesive interface that better represents the sophisticated nature of our post-quantum cryptography benchmarking tool.
 This redesign enhances not only aesthetics but also information architecture and user flow, making the application more intuitive and engaging.

+### ADR-007: Shadcn-Inspired UI with Dark Mode Default

+## Status

+Accepted

+## Context

+The application's UI needed modernization to match current design trends and improve usability.
+The existing interface used a mix of Tailwind utility classes and Material UI components with light mode as default and inconsistent styling patterns.
+We needed to:

+1. Adopt a consistent design system inspired by modern UI libraries like shadcn/ui
+2. Implement a sleek, dark-by-default theme that enhances readability and reduces eye strain
+3. Ensure proper integration between Tailwind CSS and Material UI
+4. Create reusable component styles for maintainability

+## Decision

+We've implemented a comprehensive UI redesign with the following key components:

+1. **Dark Mode as Default**:

+   - Modified the color scheme to use dark mode by default
+   - Updated the Tailwind configuration to provide dark-first semantic color tokens
+   - Inverted the theme toggle logic to switch to light mode instead of dark mode

+2. **shadcn-Inspired Component System**:

+   - Created reusable component classes like `.card` and `.btn` in the Tailwind layer system
+   - Adopted consistent styling patterns for spacing, borders, and shadows
+   - Applied subtle backgrounds, border radiuses, and transitions for a modern feel

+3. **Material UI Theme Integration**:

+   - Set up a ThemeProvider with a complementary dark theme
+   - Configured the MUI theme to match our Tailwind color palette
+   - Added CssBaseline for consistent baseline styling
+   - Customized core components like buttons to match the shadcn aesthetic

+4. **Consistent Color Tokens**:
+   - Established semantic color names (background, foreground, muted, etc.)
+   - Used consistent text colors for primary, secondary, and muted text
+   - Implemented unified styling for interactive elements

+## Consequences

+### Pros

+- **Modern Aesthetic**: The application now follows current design trends with a clean, dark interface
+- **Improved Readability**: Dark theme reduces eye strain during extended benchmarking sessions
+- **Better Maintainability**: The component system makes it easier to maintain consistent styling
+- **Enhanced UX**: Subtle animations, consistent spacing, and visual hierarchy improve user experience
+- **Future-Proof**: The approach allows for easy theme extension and customization

+### Cons

+- **Additional Complexity**: The theme system is more sophisticated, requiring deeper understanding
+- **Minor Learning Curve**: Developers need to understand the semantic color system
+- **Potential Conflicts**: Need to carefully manage the interaction between Tailwind and Material UI

+## Conclusion

+The adoption of a shadcn-inspired UI with dark mode as default significantly modernizes our application while improving maintainability and user experience.
+The refined design system provides a solid foundation for future UI development and ensures visual consistency across all components.